Diana Johnson: Abortion

+In 2024, Johnson's amendment to the Criminal Justice Bill, which would decriminalise women themselves in relation to their own pregnancies but would leave the rest of abortion law and regulation unchanged, has been backed by the Royal College of Obstetricians and Gynaecologists, the British Medical Association, Mumsnet, and many groups who work with survivors of gender based violence such as Women's Aid and Karma Nirvana.
+Conservative Chancellor Jeremy Hunt, who has previously backed a reduction in abortion time limits, has indicated he may support her amendment.
+The Health Secretary Victoria Atkins has also suggested she may vote for the amendment.

 Brexit

-Johnson supported the indicative Parliamentary votes on Brexit and her local paper Hull Live reported that she had been threatened along with fellow Hull MP Emma Hardy on social media with being “shot and hanged” for this position.
+Johnson supported the indicative Parliamentary votes on Brexit and her local paper Hull Live reported that she had been threatened along with fellow Hull MP Emma Hardy on social media with being "shot and hanged" for this position.

 Votes at 16

 In 2017, Johnson co-sponsored a Bill in Parliament that would have granted 16-year-olds the right to vote in Parliamentary elections.

 Honours

 Johnson was appointed Dame Commander of the Order of the British Empire (DBE) in the 2020 New Year Honours for charitable and political service, in part for her campaigning on contaminated blood transfusions.
 She was appointed to the Privy Council on 10 March 2021.